xtuml/bridgepoint/doc-bridgepoint/notes/10161_deadlock/10161_deadlock.int.md

 5.1 Analyze the thread dump(s) reported by the user.
 5.2 Examine the flow of control of the code in the area(s) that the stack dumps show a deadlock.
-5.3 From the analysis, determine likely senario(s) for which the deadlock may occur
+5.3 From the analysis, determine likely scenario(s) for which the deadlock may occur
 5.4 Reproduce the problem (if possible)
 5.5 Explain the deadlock, propose solution, implement.